-Jon was born on April 17, 1963, in E. St. Louis, Illinois, the youngest son of Joe and Judy O’Guinn.
+Jon was born on April 17, 1963, in E. St. Louis, Illinois, the youngest son of Joe and Judy (nee Rolen) O’Guinn.
 His parents were divorced when he was still a toddler, so he moved with his mom and siblings from place to place throughout his childhood, attending eight different grade schools in eight years.

 High school finally brought some stability, and Jon excelled at performing, both in the Little Theater and the National Forensic League.
 Although he didn’t think he would be able to attend college, he earned a scholarship to Millikin University in Decatur, Illinois.
 After two years, he transferred to Illinois State University, hoping to follow in the footlights of famous ISU alums, such as Judith Ivey, John Malkovich, Gary Sinise, Terry Kinney, Laurie Metcalf and Gary Cole.